The best things in life are simple, authentic, and real.

 Great customer service starts with employees who care.
 All it takes to form an incredible customer experience is a curious employee who is willing to help.
 The employee may not have all the answers, but they can create lasting customer relationships if they’re fully present and willing to aid their clients to the best of their ability.

-It’s the little things that clients remember and appreciate.
+It’s the little things that customers remember and appreciate:

 These simple yet highly functional experiences create a sticky factor.
 And the more you deliver these experiences, the more your customers will come back.